 on a string to fetch the last

-characters would mean starting from the last nth character and capturing all to the end.
+characters would mean starting from the last nth character and capturing all other individual characters to the end.

-By setting the second parameter blank it implies the capture will go all the way to the end, and because no value was used for the third parameter (the step number) it captures everything from the fifth last variable through to the end.
+By setting the second parameter blank, it implies the capture will go all the way to the end, and because no value was used for the third parameter (the step number), it captures everything from the fourth last variable through to the end.

-To fetch the last character in a string use the slice operator by writing
+To fetch the last character in a string use the slice operator by using

 is the variable storing the string you want to fetch the last character from.

 This is a quick handy technique to help you perform other types of string manipulation.